brunoscota/serverless-certs-and-secrets/README.md

 # Todo List

-- Finish the sample code using some service connection (like storage account);
+- Finish the sample code using some service connection (like storage account).
-- Document ways to add certificate to a function app:
-    - Create a free App Service Managed Certificate (Preview)
-    - Purchase an App Service certificate
-    - Import a certificate from Key Vault
-    - Upload a private certificate

 # Work Progress

-80%
+90%